 As if that wasn't enough, those eligible for the statutory fee have a reduced tuition fee for the first year of their bachelor's degree.
 That means that you'll only be paying €1,043 instead of €2,087!

 The institutional fee, on the other hand, is normally paid by international students from outside the EU/EEA.
-The difference between the statutory and institutional fee is that the institutional fee is higher.
+The difference between the statutory and institutional fees is that the institutional fee is higher.
 More on that below!

 Like in most countries, the amount of tuition fees you pay depends on your nationality.
 In this case, there’s a difference if you are from the EU/EEA or not.
-In 2019/20 the tuition fees for a student studying a bachelor degree with an EU/EEA nationality will be around €2,087 per academic year in most academic institutions.
+In 2019/20 the tuition fees for a student studying for a bachelor's degree with an EU/EEA nationality will be around €2,087 per academic year in most academic institutions.
 Whereas if you are an international, i.e. not from the EU/EEA, the tuition fees are around or over €8,000.
 This amount might change a bit every year, but should be around that price.
 This difference exists because EU fees are subsidized by the government, whereas fees for non-EU students aren’t.
 Private universities and university colleges might have higher tuition fees.
-For master or Ph.D. degrees, tuition fees are higher, as well as for degrees within medicine.
+For master's or PhD degrees, tuition fees are higher, as well as for degrees within medicine.

 In Holland, you can pay in one of two ways.
 Nice, right?
 In most universities, you have the choice to pay the full tuition fee upfront in one go, or in installments.
 This might soothe your soul if you are worried about having the complete fee at the start of the year or can’t pay upfront.
 This also means you can apply for student financing at the start of the term!
 Usually, this is all done through direct debit, though you might be offered other choices depending on your personal situation or the amount of tuition you pay.

 Did someone mention student finance?
 Yes, as a student in the Netherlands you can apply for student financing to help cover your tuition fees!
 If you are an EU/EEA student and pay the statutory fee, you can receive student financing to cover your tuition costs.
-Same goes for international students from outside the EU paying institutional fees.
+The same goes for international students from outside the EU paying institutional fees.
 To receive student financing, you have to meet certain criteria and fit the requirements.
 You might also be able to apply for the supplementary grant, which depends on your parents' income.
 And, as icing on top of the cake, each student that receives student finance can also get the student travel product.
 What that translates to is free public transport throughout Holland!
 Student finance definitely has its benefits…

 After all this talk about Dutch tuition fees, you might be wondering, ‘where does all my money go?'
 When you step off the plane for the first time and make your way to your new home, you won’t have to look far to find the answer.
 Dutch universities have been praised for their modern and innovative educational approach, as well as their up-to-date facilities.
 This means that tech, teaching materials, and even buildings are shiny and new, just for you.
 Dutch universities also place heavy interest in group work.
 You’ll notice a lot of rooms for individual or group study!